The Fly View is used to command and monitor the vehicle when flying.

 You can land at the current position at any time while flying:

 - Press the Land button in the Fly Tools (this will toggle to a Takeoff button when landed).

 - Confirm landing using the slider.

-Return to the home position at any time while flying:
+Return to a "safe point" at any time while flying:

 - Press the RTL button in the Fly Tools.